iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.0/report.md

 > Absolutely essential app.<br> :date: __2020-12-07 08:47:11__

 > excellent service staving propjes live om no racis or colour kust a hitman Boeing me xXxjetiame xXx<br> :date: __2020-12-05 16:27:26__

-> We are in a Lockdown for 2weeks Christmas Cancelled This Year<br> :date: __2020-11-29 08:12:05__

-> I am a father and this app is help bust my lokel drug deler(he was my lokel deler UWU), and my dother infrormaeshen was stolen (shes 4)😁 Thank god the worden let me downlode (I foed my wife an this app )XD<3:3<br> :date: __2020-11-23 11:01:57__

-> Great to see and well designed.
-Fantastic to have an app like this so quickly for NI<br> :date: __2020-11-22 23:32:11__